 The Native Plant Salvage Project is a program of WSU Extension Thurston County and directed by Erica Guttman.

 As our name implies, we organize salvages during the winter months at sites that are soon to be developed.
 However, our program areas expand far beyond our winter salvages.
 In the words of Board President Lydia Beth:

-Our education, training and advocacy work gives citizens a direct, hands-on opportunity to DO something to improve water quality, conserve natural resources, reduce pesticide use, and to influence peoples’ appreciation of the natural world.
+Our education, training and advocacy work give citizens a direct, hands-on opportunity to do something to improve water quality, conserve natural resources, reduce pesticide use, and influence people’s appreciation of the natural world.

 Our work encompasses: